 When I first wrote this novella, I wrote a blog piece for The Romance Studio, where very fine romance novels are featured.
-Here is a link to my blog piece there The Story Behind the Story
+Here’s a link to that post The Story Behind the Story

 Jenny knelt in front of the small headstone, reaching out with one finger to lightly trace the inscription — Michael Jasik 1996 – 2014 – Beloved Son.
 It had been two years since the funeral, but there were times she forgot it wasn’t just yesterday.
 Those were days when the grief snuck up behind her and then slammed her in the gut like a battering ram.
 Those were the days when she was a total wreck.
 Unable to work.
 Unable to do much of anything except maybe breathe.